5jt/dyalog-cookbook/manuscript/13_help.md

 ![Markdown2Help's Help](images/13_Viewer.jpg)

-We also need the script `MarkAPL` which is used to convert the help pages -- which are written in Markdown [^markdown] -- to HTML.
+We also need the script `MarkAPL` which is used to convert the help pages -- which are written in Markdown -- to HTML.
 You know by now how to download scripts from the APLTree library.

 Finally we need to modify the DYAPP so that our boot function loads the module into the workspace: